We manage native woodland of global significance, particularly in the West Highlands and Argyll.

-Atlantic woodland is found on Scotland’s steep and rocky west coast – where the climate is wettest.
+Scottish rainforest is found in Argyll and the west Highlands – where the climate is wettest.

 The humidity, along with the high rainfall and variety of soils, creates perfect conditions for more than 500 species of mosses, ferns, lichens and liverworts.
 In fact, some species have their ‘world headquarters’ in the area.
 A handful are found nowhere else.

 - Spring flowers, such as bluebells, wood anemone and primroses

 - Migrant songbirds – look out for redstart, tree pipit and wood warbler

 - Woodland birds, such as buzzards, great spotted woodpeckers and jays

 - Deer and badger – and the rarer red squirrel, wild cat and pine marten